 An industry standard protocol for control of pan-tilt-zoom cameras.
 Typically used over an RS485 serial line.

-Pixels Per Meter is a measurement for the amount of potential detail that a camera offers at a given distance.
-A higher PPM value means that the image definition is more detailed it similar DPI Dots Per Inch in printing.
+The amount of potential detail that a camera offers at a given distance.
+A higher PPM value means that the image definition is more detailed.

 Based on the DRI standards, recognition does not mean that you can recognize a person.
 Recognition simply means that you are able to recognize an object’s class (is it a human or a car, truck or a tank, etc).

-SWaP is an Acronym commonly used in the security/aerospace industries.
-It stands for Size Weight and Power.
+SWaP is an Acronym commonly used in the security/aerospace industries for Size Weight and Power.
+It is common to require camera systems to be “low SWaP” in order to meet conservative requirements for applications like UAVs or mobile deployments.

 An imager that collects visible light (400 to 700nm) and converts it to a color image that replicates normal human vision.